abd0hrz/Inventory-management-mern-app/README.md

-# Inventory management mern Stack application with mongoDB, Express, React and NodeJS
+# Inventory management
+A MERN stack application i built with mongoDB, Express, React and NodeJS.

 ## Features
 - API endpoints with Express